-- International organisations
+- non-profit organisations

 A Leiden University degree

-Leiden University master's graduates are sought-after employees at (inter)national organisations.
+Leiden University Master's graduates are sought-after employees at (inter)national organisations.
 Our graduates are known for their combination of robust academic training, in-depth and relevant knowledge, and critical, multidisciplinary approach to problem-solving.

 Graduated in Turkish Studies (MA Middle Eastern Studies)